thomasgladwin/malak/README.md

 First, we’re going to use the breadboard for connections instead of plugging into the microcontroller directly.
 Use jumper cables to power the breadboard by connecting the microcontroller’s ground and 5V pins to the – and + columns (on the side of the board; pick either side), respectively.
 Pick a row, or “line”, on the breadboard and connect any pin to the A0 pin on the microcontroller.
-The attach the pins of the pulse sensor to the breadboard: The 5V and ground to any line on the side-lines, and the purple wire to a pin on the same line, and the same side of the line, as the pin connected to A0.
+Then attach the pins of the pulse sensor to the breadboard: The 5V and ground to any line on the side-lines, and the purple wire to a pin on the same line, and the same side of the line, as the pin connected to A0.
 (The lines are “cut” down the middle so without, e.g., a resistor or button, pins on the left aren’t connected to pins on